Theophile-Kango/enumerable/README.md

 ### Setup

 - Clone the repository on your local machine
-- cd into the folder, find the ibubble_sort.rb file an open it in code editor
+- cd into the folder, find the enumerable.rb file an open it in code editor

 ### Install